How Much Does an IT Project Manager Make?

 Project managers who work in Information Technology (IT) are responsible for planning and executing IT-related projects.
 They create and maintain a project plan, communicate with stakeholders, manage resource allocation, assist the team in testing, oversee the delivery and quality of product releases, and implement software life cycle methodology.

 The average salary for an IT project manager is $88,982 per year.
 The amount an IT project manager gets paid can vary, depending on location, experience, certifications, unique skill sets, etc.

 - Entry-level IT project managers make an average of $61-72k per year

-- Those with 5-10 years of experience earn an average of USD $88-100k annually
+- Those with five to 10 years of experience earn an average of $89k annually

-IT project managers in San Francisco, New York, Washington, Chicago, and Boston earn above average salaries, up to 20% more.
+IT project managers in San Francisco, New York, Washington, Chicago, and Boston earn above-average salaries, up to 20% more.
 Those located in Seattle, Austin, Philadelphia, Denver, and Phoenix tend to make slightly less.